Brian Wood (writer): Early work

-Wood's first professional work in comics was the five-issue limited series Channel Zero, published by Image Comics in 1998, which began as part of his graduation project for Parsons School of Design.
-Channel Zero is set in a dystopian near-future New York City where the tenets of then-Mayor Rudy Giuliani have grown into a freedom-restricting government initiative called "The Clean Act".
-The protagonist is Jennie 2.5, a DIY media personality who sets out to stir the complacent population into revolution.
+Wood's first professional work in comics was the five-issue dystopian limited series Channel Zero, published by Image Comics in 1998, which began as part of his graduation project for Parsons School of Design.
 Channel Zero was orphaned shortly after Image Comics sold out of the first print run of the collected edition, opting not to return to press, and AiT/Planet Lar acquired it soon afterwards.
 In 2012 Wood regained the publishing rights and Dark Horse Comics took up the publishing, releasing a "Complete Collection" that included the original graphic novel, the prequel series Channel Zero: Jennie One with Becky Cloonan, his Public Domain design book material, and numerous other extras from the early development of the property.

-ComicsAlliance has identified Channel Zero as "The Unofficial Bible of Comics Activism," and noted its "eerie prescience" and "represents an arduous, expressly DIY method of comic book-making that new technology has dramatically changed."
-Publishers Weekly called it "significant" and "unapologetically experimental," and "Wood is far more interested in trying out a variety of visual techniques than in creating something that is slick and polished.
-The result is a graphic novel whose form and content could not be more perfectly matched."
-Bleeding Cool placed Channel Zero within a larger cyberpunk movement.

 Following Channel Zero, Wood took a two-year break from comics.
 In early 2000, comic book writer Warren Ellis offered Wood a co-writing job on Marvel Comics' Generation X, as part of Ellis' Counter-X run.
 Wood co-wrote issues #63–70 with Ellis and 71–75 on his own, before the series was canceled as part of incoming Editor-in-Chief Joe Quesada's attempts to simplify the X-Men franchise.
 Wood would not work again with Marvel until 2012.